matsive/Unity_Robotics_ROS2_Messaging/README.md

 # Unity_Robotics_ROS2
 ### Follow the main branch of this repository only
 This repository demonstrates how to set up Unity-Robotics-Hub to send messages to a TCP server and subscribe to those messages using created ROS2 package.
-Summarization of all data. <br />
+This repository is the summarization of all data/links required for it. <br />
 (overall image)
 # Software
 - [Unity Hub](https://docs.unity3d.com/hub/manual/InstallHub.html#install-hub-linux)